Hyades star cluster: Face of Taurus | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

-Bottom line: On winter evenings, look for a V-shaped pattern of stars.
-The Hyades star cluster represents the Face of Taurus the Bull.
+Bottom line: On January and February evenings, look for a V-shaped pattern of stars.
+The Hyades star cluster represents the face of Taurus the Bull.
 The cluster is easy to spot and beautiful in binoculars.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.